pepstock-org/Charba/readme.md

  * change name to `OptionsEnvelop` class into `Envelop` because it can contain a generic object.
  * change from BODY to HEAD element where the resources will be injected.
  * change unique ID of injected resources using the package name instead of the resource class name to avoid to inject the same resource twice, invoking the `Injector` programmatically.
+ * normalize the override method name of a `NativeObjectConatiner` implementation.
+ * improve the `DefaultPlugin` implementation in order to use the factory and returns an empty options instead of `null`.
+ * change `TimeUnit` and `DefaultFormats` to be aligned with new date time library adoption.
+ * move resources (not related to CHART.JS and date time library injection) into the objects which needs (`Charba-Helper` and images for `DatasetsItemsSelector`), improving the the initial loading and GWT project build if not used.

 License
 -------